Aikido Moral Code:

 how old is too old to start?

-Any age is a great age to begin Aikido but you must be in good physical and mental health to join Southern Schools of Aikido.
-The art really does not have an upper age limit as to when to start, the eldest student known to have started Aikido was 86 and was taught by Scott Eggenton Sensei some years back.
+Any age is a great age to begin Aikido, view the testimonial video of Stephen's journey so far.
+You must be in good physical and mental health to join Southern Schools of Aikido.
+The art really does not have an upper age limit as to when to start, the eldest student known to have started Aikido was 86 years old and was taught by Scott Eggenton Sensei some years back.
 The class structure is very accommodating to all beginners or levels.
 The lower age limit at SSA is 6 years old.

 My child is on a spectrum, would Aikido be ok for them?